typelevel/cats-effect/site/src/main/tut/datatypes/io.md

   }
 ```

-In this example it is the cancelation logic itself that calls
+In this example it is the cancellation logic itself that calls
 `in.close()`, but the call is safe due to the thread-safe guard that
 we're creating by usage of an atomic `getAndSet`.